 Why General Electric Is Too Big To Fail

 The stock of General Electric has been in a 20-year downtrend after peaking at $60 in 2000.
 However, the stock had come off its lows and was trying to trend higher in early 2020, hitting a 52-week high of $13.26 in February.
-The coronavirus scare has taken all the wind out of GE’s sails, however, as the stock is back down to $6.60, a full 50% of its recent high.
-However, this is one time that “too big to fail” GE might not get a lifeline.
-Even though GE is a critical supplier to the aircraft industry, the Trump administration seems to be prioritizing a bailout for Boeing and other companies more than GE.
+The coronavirus scare has taken all the wind out of GE’s sails, however, as the stock fell all the way down to $5.48 before recovering to the ominous share price of $6.66 as of Aug.
+14. However, this is one time that “too big to fail” GE might not get a lifeline.
+Although GE got a bit of a lifeline in the form of a government contract to produce ventilators, there haven’t been any announcements about government assistance for GE.

 Chevron and ‘Big Oil’

 The coronavirus pandemic has created a worldwide reduction in demand for oil.
-With hardly any planes flying, manufacturing grinding to a halt and citizens across the globe being asked to stay in their homes, no one has much need for oil currently.
-As if that wasn’t enough of a headwind, Chevron and the other “Big Oil” companies are caught in the middle of a price war between Saudi Arabia and Russia, further exacerbating the price decline for a barrel of oil.
+With hardly any planes flying, manufacturing grinding to a halt and citizens across the globe being asked to stay in their homes, demand for oil has dried up.
+As if that wasn’t enough of a headwind, in the initial days of the crisis, Chevron and the other “Big Oil” companies were caught in the middle of a price war between Saudi Arabia and Russia, exacerbating the price decline for a barrel of oil.
 Since oil companies have a more-or-less fixed cost of production for each barrel, the lower the price goes, the less profit they can make — or the bigger loss they can generate.
-As a result, Chevron has outlined $2 billion in cost-cutting moves to help keep it afloat, while Occidental Petroleum announced an 86% cut to its dividend.
+As a result, Chevron outlined $2 billion in cost-cutting moves to help keep it afloat, and competitor Occidental Petroleum announced an 86% cut to its dividend.

 Why Chevron and ‘Big Oil’ Are Too Big To Fail

 In spite of the current drawdown in demand, the bottom line is that oil is still the fluid that keeps the American economy pumping.
 From airlines to autos to industry, oil is a necessary component of a healthy economy.
 However, in an interesting twist, Big Oil is going to avoid “failing” in this economy not because of a government bailout.
-In fact, Big Oil is going out of its way to express how much it does not want government funding during the coronavirus crisis.
+In fact, Big Oil has gone out of its way to express how much it does not want government funding during the coronavirus crisis.
 Rather, the industry will survive because oil is always in demand and the companies know right where the supplies are.
 Some weaker players may go bankrupt or be bought up by the survivors, but there will always be a Big Oil industry, even if some of the names change.
-Chevron is currently about 60% below its recent high, but it has been through cycles such as this before.
+Chevron is currently about 28% below its recent high, but it has already rebounded 75% off its 52-week low.

 Bailing Out the American Consumer